AgilTec/cadenero/README.md

 #### Preconditions

-##### Postgresql
+##### PostgreSQL
-You should have a Postgresql server (for downloading see: http://www.postgresql.org/download/).
+You should have a PostgreSQL server (for downloading see: http://www.postgresql.org/download/).
 If you are using OSX, you can install using [Homebrew](http://mxcl.github.io/homebrew/) for that you can follow the following this [instructions](http://www.moncefbelyamani.com/how-to-install-postgresql-on-a-mac-with-homebrew-and-lunchy/)

 ##### Ruby 1.9.x or 2.x
 For that we recommend that you use [rbenv](https://github.com/sstephenson/rbenv) with [ruby-build](https://github.com/sstephenson/ruby-build) or [rvm](https://rvm.io/)